-For more information on the Glycol package, see Aspen HYSYS help or Appendix D in the Aspen HYSYS Simulation Basis Guide (pdf format).
+For more information on the Glycol package, see Aspen HYSYS help.

 PC-SAFT: Copolymer PC-SAFT EOS Property Method

 The PC-SAFT method represents the copolymer PC-SAFT EOS model developed by Sadowski and co-workers (Gross and Sadowski, 2001, 2002a, 2002b; Gross et al., 2003; Becker et al., 2004; Kleiner et al., 2006).
 Unlike the POLYPCSF method, the copolymer PC-SAFT includes the association and polar terms and does not apply mixing rules to calculate the copolymer parameters from its segments.
 Its applicability covers fluid systems from small to large molecules, including normal fluids, water, alcohols, and ketones, polymers and copolymers and their mixtures.